csound-flossmanual/csound-floss/book/02-b-csound-syntax.md

     i 1 0 2

 Note that orchestra and score are two completely different types of code.
-The orchestra contains the actual Csound code.[^1] The instruments are written in the Csound Programming Language.
+The orchestra contains the actual Csound code.^[ Its characteristics are described in detail in section 03 CSOUND LANGUAGE.
+] The instruments
+are written in the Csound Programming Language.
 The score is mainly a list of events.
 The Score Language is poor and offers only some very basic tools.

 In modern Csound code, the score often remains empty.
-The events derive from orchestra code,[^2] or from real-time interaction, like MIDI, OSC, mouse clicks or any other live input.
+The events derive from orchestra code,^[For instance using the schedule or event opcode.] or from real-time interaction, like MIDI, OSC, mouse clicks or any other live input.

 The Csound Document Structure